 Our Mission

-ResilientCity.org is a not-for-profit network of architects, urban planners and designers, engineers, and landscape architects focused on developing creative, practical, and implementable resilient planning and building design strategies that help address one of our century's most important challenges: namely, dealing with the significant problems that will be associated with the impacts of climate change and peak oil in the context of human settlement. >>> See more about our mission
+ResilientCity.org is an open, not-for-profit network of planners, urban designers, architects, designers, engineers, and landscape architects whose mission is to develop creative, practical, and implementable planning and design strategies that help increase the capacity for resilience of our communities and cities to the future shocks and stresses associated with climate change, environmental degradation, resource shortages, in the context of global population growth and migration. >>> See more about our mission

 Our Latest Blog Entry